iamnvna/finance-articles/finance-articles/Gouverment Finance Statistics and Methodology.md

 The size of governments, their institutional composition and complexity, their ability to carry out large and sophisticated operations, and their impact on the other sectors of the economy warrant a well-articulated system to measure government economic operations.

 The GFSM 2001 addresses the institutional complexity of government by defining various levels of government.
 The main focus of the GFSM 2001 is the general government sector defined as the group of entities capable of implementing public policy through the provision of primarily non market goods and services and the redistribution of income and wealth, with both activities supported mainly by compulsory levies on other sectors.
 The GFSM 2001 disaggregates the general government into subsectors: central government, state government, and local government.
-![image] (../../attachments/corporate_finance/General_Gouverment.jpg)

  The concept of general government does not include public corporations.
 The general government plus the public corporations comprise the public sector.
-![image] (../../attachments/corporate_finance/Public_Sector.png)

 The general government sector of a nation includes all non-private sector institutions, organisations and activities.
 The general government sector, by convention, includes all the public corporations that are not able to cover at least 50% of their costs by sales, and, therefore, are considered non-market producers.

 In the European System of Accounts, the sector “general government” has been defined as containing:
 Therefore, the main functions of general government units are :
 1. to organize or redirect the flows of money, goods and services, or other assets among corporations, among households, and between corporations and households; in the purpose of social justice, increased efficiency or other aims legitimized by the citizens.
 2. to produce goods and services to satisfy households' needs or to collectively meet the needs of the whole community.

 The general government sector, in the European System of Accounts, has four sub-sectors:
 1. central government
 2. state government
 3. local government
 4. social security funds

 "Central government" consists of all administrative departments of the state and other central agencies whose responsibilities cover the whole economic territory of a country, except for the administration of social security funds.